alessandrofrancesconi/gimp-plugin-bimp/README.md

 official installer: https://github.com/alessandrofrancesconi/gimp-plugin-bimp/releases/latest/
 then download `gimp-plugin-bimp_win32.exe`

-Instead... to remove BIMP... if you really want... just go to GIMP's plugins directory and remove `bimp.exe` and `bimp-locale` folder.

 *Note for GIMP Portable users:* If you experience strange things like missing buttons or totally white windows, first ensure you have installed the latest version of the GTK+ runtime (download it from [here](https://sourceforge.net/projects/gtk-win/files/latest/download?source=files)).

 Compiling and installing on Linux
 -----------------------------------------

-You must have gimptool and pcre-config installed in order to have the full set of libraries and dependences needed to compile BIMP (names can differ depending on the distro).
+You must have gimptool installed in order to have the full set of libraries and dependences needed to compile BIMP (names can differ depending on the distro).

 For Ubuntu / Linux Mint:

-	sudo apt-get install libgimp2.0-dev libgegl-dev libpcre3-dev
+	sudo apt-get install libgimp2.0-dev libgegl-dev

 For Fedora: